trigg/Discover/README.md

 This will redirect all debug to the file `~/.config/discover-overlay/output.txt`

 #### Hide the currently shown overlays
-`discover-overlay --rpc --hide`
+`discover-overlay --hide`

 This will not stop the process running the overlay.
-This means the `--rpc` commands sent afterwards continue working as expected, and the `--show` is much quicker than starting the overlay from the start.
+This means the control commands sent afterwards continue working as expected, and the `--show` is much quicker than starting the overlay from the start.

 #### Show the overlays
-`discover-overlay --rpc --show`
+`discover-overlay --show`

 Note that if the process running the overlay has stopped or crashed then this will do nothing

 #### Mute yourself in voice chat
-`discover-overlay --rpc --mute`
+`discover-overlay --mute`

 #### Unmute yourself in voice chat
-`discover-overlay --rpc --unmute`
+`discover-overlay --unmute`

 #### Deafen yourself in voice chat
-`discover-overlay --rpc --deaf`
+`discover-overlay --deaf`

 #### Undeafen yourself in voice chat
-`discover-overlay --rpc --undeaf`
+`discover-overlay --undeaf`

+### Attempt to leave the current voice channel

+`discover-overlay --leave` or `discover-overlay -l`
 #### Attempt to join voice channel by room ID
-`discover-overlay --rpc --moveto=X`
+`discover-overlay --moveto=X`

 Using a Room ID from Discord to replace `X`, this will attempt to join the voice channel.

 #### Populate the channel RPC file with a list of guilds
-`discover-overlay --rpc --refresh-guilds`
+`discover-overlay --refresh-guilds`
 Requests a list of guilds.
 Once collected, it will write them to `~/.config/discover-overlay/channels.rpc` as a JSON object

 #### Populate the channel RPC file with a list of channels from a guild
-`discover-overlay --rpc --guild-request=X`
+`discover-overlay --guild-request=X`
 Using a Server ID from Discord to replace `X`, this will request a list of channels (text & voice) from the given guild.
 Once collected, it will write them to
 `~/.config/discover-overlay/channels.rpc`
 as a JSON object.